 Project Name Description REC - ADA Improvements to Parks Facilities This program includes disabled access improvements to specific sites and facilities as cited for ADA complaints and barrier removals.
 Specific types of corrections include toilet and shower alterations, walkway and pathway paving to compliant accessible slopes, ramp and stair handrails and provision of accessible parking.
 The planned funding for this program is \$600,000 per year from the REC set-aside within the General Fund.
 REC - Bond-Funded Neighborhood Parks and Open Space Program The Neighborhood Parks and Open Space G.O.
 Bond Program funds park system modernization, increases in open space, improvement of geographic equity, and other long-standing capital needs.
 Examples of priority needs include those at India Basin, Gene Friend Recreation Center, Kezar Pavilion, Mission Recreation Center, Crocker Amazon Clubhouse, and Portsmouth Square.
 The next Neighborhood Parks and Open Space G.O.
-Bonds are planned for 2019 and 2025 elections, slated at a projected \$185 million each, and \$150 million from each of those bonds is expected to go toward this program.
-The two bonds may also be combined into one larger measure, pending further discussion and updated understanding of the G.O.
-Bond Program's overall capacity.
+Bonds are planned for 2019 and 2025 elections, slated at a projected \$185 million each, and at least \$150 million from each of those bonds is expected to go toward this program.
+REC has a number of substantial obligations remaining in its capital portfolio.
+Addressing these needs will require a multi-bond investment at currently anticipated levels and would benefit from an extended planning horizon.
 REC - Citywide Programs and Park Improvements This program addresses a broad range of citywide needs related to the Recreation and Parks system, including redesigning 13 failing playgrounds, improving trails and open space at citywide parks, addressing forestry needs, water conservation, and the continuation of the successful Community Opportunity Fund Program, which allows residents and advocates to initiate improvements in their parks.
 This program, including the six highest-priority playgrounds, is estimated to cost \$33 million and it is funded by the 2012 Neighborhood Parks and Open Space G.O.
 Bond.
 REC is working with the SF Parks Alliance to raise funds for the remaining playgrounds.
 REC - Angelo J. Rossi Pool Renovation Project This project includes renovation of the pool, pool building, and maintenance storage facility, as well as improved park accessibility.
 Work will begin on this project once the renovation at Balboa Pool is complete.
 The estimated cost for this project is \$8.2 million, and it is funded by the 2012 Neighborhood Parks and Open Space G.O.
 Bond.
 REC - Coastal Trail Project As part of the South Ocean Beach Plan, the Coastal Trail Project is an initiative to create a new multi-use trail between Sloat Avenue and Skyline Boulevard.
 The project is being implemented in conjunction with the Great Highway narrowing project taking place in the same location.
 Project planning will take place throughout 2017.
 The estimated cost for this project is \$2 million, and it is funded by the Federal FLAP grant, Prop K, SPUR, and the General Fund.
-REC - Garfield Pool Improvement Project This project includes the renovation of the pool, pool building, reconfiguration of park indoor facilities, as well as improved park accessibility at Garfield Square.
+REC - Garfield Pool Improvement Project This project includes the renovation of the pool, pool building, reconfiguration of park indoor facilities, and improved park accessibility at Garfield Square.
 Work will begin on this project once the ongoing renovation at Balboa Pool is complete.
 The estimated cost for this project is \$11 million, and it is funded by the 2012 Neighborhood Parks and Open Space G.O.
 Bond and Impact Fees.
 REC - George Christopher Playground Improvement This project includes improvements to the children's play area, exterior clubhouse restrooms, and park access.
 Construction is projected to begin in 2017 with expected completion in 2018.
 The estimated cost for this project is \$2.8 million, and it is funded by the 2012 Neighborhood Parks and Open Space G.O.
 Bond.